marcglasberg/async_redux/README.md

 ## What is Redux?

-A single **store** holds all the **state**, which is immutable.
-When you need to modify some state you **dispatch** an **action**.
+A single **store** object holds all the **state**, which is immutable.
+When you need to modify some state, you **dispatch** an **action**.
 Then a **reducer** creates a new copy of the state, with the desired changes.
-Your widgets are **connected** to the store (through **store-connectors** and ** view-models**), so they know that the state changed, and rebuild as needed.
+Your widgets are **connected** to the store (through **store-connectors** and **view-models**), so they know that the state changed, and rebuild as needed.

 <br>

 ## Why use this Redux version over others?

 Plain vanilla Redux is too low-level, which makes it very flexible but results in a lot of boilerplate, and a steep learning curve.
 Combining reducers is a manual task, and you have to list them one by one.
 If you forget to list some reducer, you will not know it until your tests point out that some state is not changing as you expected.

-Reducers can't be async, so you need to create middleware, which is also difficult to setup and use.
+Reducers can't be async, so you need to create middleware, which is also difficult to set up and use.
 You have to list them one by one, and if you forget one of them you will also not know it until your tests point it out.
 The `redux_thunk` package can help with that, but adds some more complexity.

 It's difficult to know which actions fire which reducers, and hard to navigate the code in the IDE.
-In IntelliJ you may press CTRL+B to navigate between a method use and its declaration.
+In IntelliJ, you may press CTRL+B to navigate between a method use and its declaration.
 However, this is of no use if actions and reducers are independent classes.
-You have to search for action "usages" , which is not so convenient since it also list dispatches.
+You have to search for action "usages", which is not so convenient since it also list dispatches.

 It's also difficult to list all actions and reducers, and you may end up implementing some reducer just to realize it already exists with another name.